linode/manager/docs/development-guide/04-component-library.md

 ##### Feature

-A Composition of Core Styles, Elements, and Components that defines a verticle slice of functionality.
+A Composition of Core Styles, Elements, and Components that defines a vertical slice of functionality.
 An example of a Feature is the Payment Method Row it combines Components, Elements, and Core Styles like Buttons, Action Menus, Icons, Typography, etc.

 #### Best Practices
 Our stories are in the process of being updated to the latest Storybook 7.0 format.